3 Entropy

 Entropy of a distribution

 The entropy of a discrete probability distribution \(P\) with probability mass function \(p(x)\) with \(x \in \Omega\) is called Shannon entropy (1948)2.
-In statistical physics, the Shannon entropy is known as Gibbs entropy (1878):
+In statistical physics, the Shannon entropy is known as the Gibbs entropy (1878):

 \[ H(P) = - \sum_{x \in \Omega} \log p(x) \, p(x) \] The entropy of a discrete distribution is the expected surprise.
-We can also interpret it as the expected cost or expected code length when the data are generated according to model \(P\) and we are also using model \(P\) to describe the data.
-Furthermore, it also has a combinatorial interpretation (see Example 3.12).
+We can also interpret it as the expected cost or expected code length when the data are generated according to model \(P\) (“sender”, “encoder” ) and we are using the same model \(P\) to describe the data (“receiver”, “decoder”).

-As \(p(x) \in [0,1]\) and hence \(-\log p(x) \geq 0\) by construction Shannon entropy is bounded below and must be larger or equal to 0.
+As \(p(x) \in [0,1]\) and hence \(-\log p(x) \geq 0\) by construction Shannon-Gibbs entropy is bounded below and must be larger or equal to 0.

-Furthermore, since for continuous random variables the shape of the density typically changes under variable transformation, say from \(x\) to \(y\), the differential entropy will change as well under such a transformation so that \(H(P_y) \neq H(P_x)\).
+Moreover, for continuous random variables, the shape of the density typically changes under variable transformation, such as from \(x\) to \(y\), the differential entropy will change as well and is not invariant under such a transformation so that \(H(P_y) \neq H(P_x)\).

-3.2 Entropy examples
+3.3 Entropy examples

 Models with single parameter

-Example 3.5 The Shannon entropy of the geometric distribution \(F_x = \text{Geom}(\theta)\) with probability mass function \(p(x|\theta) = \theta (1-\theta)^{x-1}\), \(\theta \in [0,1]\), support \(x \in \{1, 2, \ldots \}\) and \(\text{E}(x)= 1/\theta\) is \[ \begin{split} H(F_x) &= - \text{E}\left( \log \theta + (x-1) \log(1-\theta) \right)\\ &= -\log \theta+ \left(\frac{1}{\theta}-1\right)\log(1-\theta)\\ &= -\frac{\theta \log \theta + (1-\theta) \log(1-\theta) }{\theta} \end{split} \] Using the identity \(0\times\log(0)=0\) we see that the entropy of the geometric distribution for \(\theta = 1\) equals 0, i.e. it achieves the minimum possible Shannon entropy.
+Example 3.5 The Shannon-Gibbs entropy of the geometric distribution \(F_x = \text{Geom}(\theta)\) with probability mass function \(p(x|\theta) = \theta (1-\theta)^{x-1}\), \(\theta \in [0,1]\), support \(x \in \{1, 2, \ldots \}\) and \(\text{E}(x)= 1/\theta\) is \[ \begin{split} H(F_x) &= - \text{E}\left( \log \theta + (x-1) \log(1-\theta) \right)\\ &= -\log \theta+ \left(\frac{1}{\theta}-1\right)\log(1-\theta)\\ &= -\frac{\theta \log \theta + (1-\theta) \log(1-\theta) }{\theta} \end{split} \] Using the identity \(0\times\log(0)=0\) we see that the entropy of the geometric distribution for \(\theta = 1\) equals 0, i.e. it achieves the minimum possible Shannon-Gibbs entropy.
 Conversely, as \(\theta \rightarrow 0\) it diverges to infinity.

 Example 3.6 Consider the uniform distribution \(F_x = U(0, a)\) with \(a>0\), support from \(0\) to \(a\) and density \(p(x) = 1/a\).
 The corresponding differential entropy is \[ \begin{split} H( F_x ) &= - \int_0^a \log\left(\frac{1}{a}\right) \, \frac{1}{a} dx \\ &= \log a \int_0^a \frac{1}{a} dx \\ &= \log a \,. \end{split} \] Note that for \(0 < a < 1\) the differential entropy is negative.